So Why Would You Want Made For iPhone Hearing Aids?

 Let's talk the pros of Made For iPhone Hearing Devices

-So, MFI has continued to evolve since the LiNX, Resound is on it's third generation of MFI, Starkey is on it's second while the rest are on their first.
-Resound is the only provider that offers custom hearing aids, but only the larger customs are MFI.
-The evolution of the technology has included the introduction of a new Bluetooth protocol that isn't as power hungry and the hearing aid manufacturers have collaborated with Apple to strengthen the relationship between Apple devices and hearings aids.
+So, MFI has continued to evolve since the LiNX; Resound is on its third generation of MFI, Starkey is on it's second while the rest are on their first.
+Resound was the only provider that offers custom hearing aids, but now, Signia, Oticon and Bernafon offer them too.
+But only the larger customs are MFI.
+The evolution of the technology has included the introduction of a new Bluetooth protocol that isn't as power hungry, and the hearing aid manufacturers have collaborated with Apple to strengthen the relationship between Apple devices and hearings aids.

 Improved Apple Software

-Apple continues to improve its own proprietary hearing aid accessibility software and compatibility with many types of hearing aids.
-You can access basic controls of any connected hearing aids from the Apple software, however, for the deeper feature set you will need to go to the hearing aid brand's accompanying app.
-So, the software is better, generally the features offered are better and the connection in many cases is solid, but what does that really mean and who are the devices most suitable for?
-Pretty much anyone to be honest, don't let the technology scare you.
+Apple continues to develop its proprietary hearing aid accessibility software and compatibility with many types of hearing aids.
+You can access basic controls of any connected hearing aids from the Apple software, however, for the broader feature set, you will need to go to the hearing aid brand's accompanying app.
+So, the software is better.
+Generally, the features offered are better and the connection in many cases is reliable, but what does that mean and who are the devices most suitable for?
+Pretty much anyone, to be honest, don't let the technology scare you.
 Once you have a handle on it, it will change your life.

 Honestly, these hearing aids can change your life